romanwixinger/quantum-gates-docs/docs/source/gates.rst

 Classes
 -------

-One can construct gatesets with specific pulse shapes, either by creating and instance or by using inheritance.
+One can construct gate sets with specific pulse shapes, either by creating and instance or by using inheritance.

 Gates